-A total of 30 flora species were recorded at Analogue Site 2 including 14 native and 16 exotic flora species.
+A total of 30 flora species were recorded at Analogue Site 2 including 14 native and 16 exotic flora species, which is the same data recorded in 2016.
 Vegetation within the site does not correspond to any MU within LHCCREMS vegetation mapping (NPWS 2000), as the species selected for rehabilitation were primarily chosen for quick reestablishment.
-No threatened flora species listed under the TSC Act or EPBC Act were identified within the quadrat.
+No threatened flora species listed under the BC Act or EPBC Act were identified within the quadrat.

-The 2016 surveys at Analogue Site 2 recorded 16 bird species.
-All recorded species are locally common species including the White-throated Gerygone (Gerygone olivacea) and Lewin's Honeyeater (Meliphaga lewinii).
-No threatened species listed under the TSC Act or EPBC Act were recorded at this site during surveys.
+The 2017 surveys at Analogue Site 2 recorded six bird species compared to 16 species in 2016 and 14 species in 2015.
+All recorded species are locally common species including the Yellow-faced honeyeater (Lichenostomus chrysops), and Rufous Whistler (Pachycephala rufiventris).
+No threatened species listed under the BC Act or EPBC Act was recorded at this site during surveys.
 A list of all recorded bird species is provided in Appendix 1.

-The Anabat results for Analogue Site 2 are provided in Attachment 2 (Express 1 11/10/2016).
+The Anabat results for Analogue Site 2 are provided in Appendix 2 (Express 3 25/10/2017 and 26/10/2017).
+Five microbat species were confidently identified at Analogue site 2 including: